chrisgramberg678/ml-project/README.md

 The `fit()` function for stochastic gradient descent works similarly:

-`gd.fit(prev,step_size,X,y)`
+`stochastic_gradient_descent.fit(prev, step_size, data, labels)`

-however instead of taking an ititial value and computing the fit based on some precision value, it takes a single step.
-Here X can either be a single data point in the form of a column vector with a single label y, or a matrix of datapoints with a vector of labels y.
+However instead of taking an ititial value and computing the fit based on some precision value, it takes a single step.
+Here X can either be a single data point in the form of a column vector with a single label y, or a batch of data as a matrix with a vector of labels y.

 All solvers have a function called `get_loss()` which gives a list of all loss values.
 The batch gradient descent solver stores a loss value for each iteration of its main loop and the stochastic solver stores a loss value for each call to `fit()`.

 ## Tests

 Python tests have been moved into the tests directory.
-They can be run using `make test` There aren't many yet, buy I'm planning to add more.
+They can be run using `make test` There aren't many yet, but I'm planning to add more.

-The file test_grad.py contains some simple tests which demonstrate how to use the library.

 It's often useful to compile the C++ library as a sanity check before writing the interface to python for new features.
 To test the C++ code on it's own compile using: